 - Abuse of a Child or a Vulnerable Adult

 If the conduct of a parent does not meet all of the legal elements of the offenses described above, the acts do not constitute an act of domestic violence in Arizona and cannot be the basis for a trial court finding that a parent committed an act of domestic violence in Arizona.

-Call the experienced Scottsdale and Phoenix Arizona domestic violence attorneys at (480)305-8300 at Hildebrand Law, PC to learn more about what is and what is not domestic violence in Arizona.
+Call the experienced Scottsdale and Phoenix Arizona domestic violence attorneys at (480)305-8300 at Hildebrand Law, PC to learn how to protect you and your children from domestic violence in Arizona.